jonnonz1/nz-statute-book/acts/public/1987/parental-leave-and-employment-protection-act-1987.md

 (3) The hours that the employee would normally have been at work must be calculated— (a) in accordance with the terms of the employee's employment; or (b) by reference to the employee's hours of work before any period of leave without pay began, in the case of a period of leave without pay that started longer than 12 months ago.
-(4) Week means the employee's ordinary working week.
+(4) week means the employee's ordinary working week.

 ### 72B Succession to spouse's or partner's entitlements
 (1) A spouse or partner of an employee may succeed to the employee's rights to parental leave and to a parental leave payment under this Act if, at any time after the employee gives notice to his or her employer of a wish to take parental leave,—